folio-org/stripes-components/lib/Callout/readme.md

-# Callouts
+# Callout
 Keep your user informed about the actions they take!
-Callouts creates a small alert that appears at the bottom of the workspace.
+Callout creates a small alert that appears at the bottom of the workspace.

 ## Usage
 Simply add the `<Callout>` component to your module with a ref.
 This works best at the highest level of your module.